johnascott1/Project1Final/grades/Lab 7 Questions.md

 Now, when you delete a Ticket, your program should ask for the resolution.
 It should store the resolution string , plus the current date in the correct Ticket.
 Now, remove this Ticket from the ticketQueue list.

+A ResolvedTicketStore class is provided for you.
+It stores resolved tickets in a list, and provides an `addTicket` method.

-Create a ResolvedTicketStore object and add the resolved ticket to it.
+Create a ResolvedTicketStore object when the program starts.

+When tickets are resolved, add the resolved ticket to your ResolvedTicketStore..
 Add any other resolved tickets created in this session to the ResolvedTicketStore.

-You'll need to add a new method(s) to TicketUI.
+You'll need to add a new method to TicketUI to get information about a ticket that is being resolved.
 Keep your classes focused on their current roles.

 ### Problem 6: